suzukiplan/vgsx/README.md

     -Wl,-ecrt0                   ...
 Specify crt0 as the entry point when using the VGS-X runtime
 ```

-Note that VGS-X does not provide the C standard library, but it does provide the [Runtime Library for VGS-X](#runtime-library-for-vgs-x).
+Note that VGS-X does not provide the C standard library, but it does provide the [VGS Standard Library](#vgs-standard-library).

 > As an exception, you can use the `stdarg.h` provided by GCC.